Catalytic converter theft: how to protect your car

 Catalytic converter theft from cars isn’t a new crime, but it has increased significantly in recent times.

-Any car fitted with a catalytic converter could be at risk.
+Police forces around the UK are advising owners of any car fitted with a catalytic converter to take precautions.
 In Toyota’s case it is second and third-generation Prius models (2004-2009 and 2009-2016 respectively) and second-generation Auris Hybrids (2012-2018) which have been particular targets for thieves.

 Below we’ve gathered the best advice for Toyota owners who may be concerned.